githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/WordFrqncyCnt_vt/README.md

 Implementing memory-clean program can be highly challenging.
-This claim is strongly supported by the fact that memory leaks commonly appear duing the execution of programs written in C or C++.
+This claim is strongly supported by the fact that memory leaks commonly appear during the execution of programs written in C or C++.
 With languages like Java that rely on GC at run-time for memory management, implementing memory-clean program can hardly be even attempted.